-The provisions in Title II of the Defence Act (Official Gazette No. 73/2013, 75/2015, 27/2016, 110/2017, 30/2018 and 70/2019) regulate the responsibilities of state government bodies and administration for decision making in the field of defence, as well as planning with regard to the organization of the Armed Forces.
+The provisions in Title II of the Defence Act (Official Gazette No. 73/2013, 75/2015, 27/2016, 110/2017, 30/2018, 70/2019, and155/2023) regulate the responsibilities of state government bodies and administration for decision making in the field of defence, as well as planning with regard to the organization of the Armed Forces.
 Those responsibilities are distributed among the Croatian Parliament, the President of the Republic of Croatia, the Government of the Republic of Croatia and the Ministry of Defence.

-Article 5 paragraph (2) of the Defence Act defines the responsibilities of the Croatian Parliament, which include:
+Article 5 paragraph 2 of the Defence Act defines the responsibilities of the Croatian Parliament, which, inter alia, include: